-So, you read every book on baby sleep training, divided night shifts between you and your husband, and prepared for the worst.
+You’ve read every book on baby sleep training, divided night shifts between you and your husband,

 But that was 6 months ago.

 Now your baby still hasn’t slept through the night, you have no idea what you’re doing wrong, and you can’t even enjoy this new, exciting time of your life because all you want to do is sleep.

 When your baby is waking every 2 hours, a bone-tired exhaustion sets in.
 I don’t know what your exact situation is, Mama, but I understand your desperation for a solution.

 In this post, we’re going to review a few common causes of night wakings and, most importantly, help you find the easy solutions you can try to help your baby sleep through the night.